I own nothing

 "Ah, you see, I've been out of the country for a while and when I got back I thought all of her things had been wrapped up.
 But it seems they read the wrong will.
 She didn't change much in her last will, only one thing.
-A letter for Poseidon Olympia."
+A letter for Poseidon Olympian."

 "That would be me," Poseidon said, annoyed the man's continued vagueness.

 "Here," Mayer said, shoving the paper at him.
 Poseidon took the paper and turned it over.

 I don't know how to start this letter, or organize all the things you need to know.
 I feel terrible, so wretchedly terrible.
 And I'm sorry, so so sorry.
 Please believe me.
 I often though of contacting you, telling you, but I was too afraid.
 I don't know how to put this gently so I'll just come right out: we have a son.